 How to Clip a Dairy Cow or Heifer – Part Two Video:

-Tips on Showmanship from a Dairy Judge
+Tips from a Dairy Judge

 (in no particular order):

 - Be in charge – Let both the judge and animal know that you are confident and experienced in what you are doing (even if this is your first time showing!)
 Many showmen like to be either first or last to “catch” the judges attention.
 Some will briefly greet the judge, “Good Morning” etc. or at least politely respond to the judge if the judge speaks to them.
-Keep in mind, though, your primary goal is to present your heifer or cow to the best of her abilities – work at getting the judge’s focus on her rather than on you.
+Keep in mind, though, your primary goal is to present your heifer or cow to the best of her abilities – work at getting the judge’s focus on your animal rather than on you.